 - What Happens in a Typical Support Group Meeting?

 The evening begins with staff welcoming all families as they arrive.
 At 6:30 the Bridges Coordinator disperses the children, teens and adults to their groups.
 Then children and adults divide into groups appropriate for their ages.
 These groups are led by trained facilitators.

 During the group meetings, participants may recount memories or express feelings and concerns.
 Activities may include working with clay, acting out dramas, singing music, playing games, doing memory projects, playing with puppets or participating in other kinds of recreation.

 - Do You Talk About Religion?

 We respect all faiths.
 Our support groups do not have a religious orientation.
 We encourage families to talk together about issues of faith outside of our sessions.

 - What are the Qualifications of Those in Charge?

-Our staff members are master’s level social workers trained to help those experiencing grief.
-A BRIDGES staff member is always present to oversee the support group meetings.
+Our staff members are master’s level practitioners trained to help those experiencing grief.
+A Bridges staff member is always present to oversee the support group meetings.

 - What Training Do the Group Facilitators Have?

 Some of our facilitators are professionals from the human services field.
 Others are concerned members of the community who want to help children and their parents.
 All facilitators have completed a 30-hour training program, which includes information about living with loved ones who are ill, recognizing developmental needs of children, conducting therapeutic activities for children, understanding group dynamics and fostering listening and self-awareness skills.
 Our facilitators also participate in continuing education.